Social Work

 • Working with Teams, Groups and Communities

-In this module, you’ll be introduced to knowledge, understanding and behaviours that shall support your development in your social practice.
+In this module, you’ll be introduced to knowledge, understanding and behaviours that will support your development in your social practice.
 You’ll focus on the skills needed as a health and social care professional to work collaboratively, enabling you to meet the needs of disadvantaged groups and diverse communities.
 You’ll deepen your awareness of multiple strategies and frameworks used by organisations and groups.
 You will study three key themes: (1) Interprofessional team working, (2) Community development, (3) Citizenship and social inclusion.

 • Social Work with Children